Shreyaa13/ISSS608-VAA/README.md

-This website showcases my coursework for ISSS608 - Visual Analytics and Applications.
+This repository showcases my coursework for ISSS608 - Visual Analytics and Applications.
 Here, you’ll find projects, assignments, and insights gained throughout the course.
+The content has been deployed to Netlify App.
 Website Link - https://visualanalytics-ay2024-25-shreyaag.netlify.app/